 Can I use white chocolate instead of cacao butter?

-I’ve not tested this recipe with store-bought white chocolate, but you can certainly try.
+I’ve not tested this recipe with store-bought white chocolate, but you can certainly try it.
 I’m assuming that the final product would be less moist and sweeter, as store-bought white chocolates have less fat and added sugar in them.

 Can I throw white chocolate/milk chocolate chips or chunks in the brownie batter?